Jimmy-Zhang13798/my_study_about_sensor_fusion/README.md

 # My personal learning notes diary about sensor fusion

 ### -- a learning diary for udacity sensor fusion course

+First of all, please check this course from [Udacity](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313).
+It's the best online course I've ever took.

 Some of the notes are based on the this [repo](https://github.com/fanweng/Udacity-Sensor-Fusion-Nanodegree).

 lecture notes: you can check this [repo](https://github.com/fanweng/Udacity-Sensor-Fusion-Nanodegree).